 How to Make Broccoli and Chicken Stir Fry:

 - Make the Sauce: Combine all of the sauce ingredients and stir to dissolve the sugar.
-The warm broth will help the sugar to dissolve easily.
+Warm broth will help the sugar dissolve easily.

-- Sautee Veggies: In the same skillet over medium-high heat, add 1 Tbsp oil, broccoli florets, sliced onion and mushrooms and stir fry 3 minutes until mushrooms are softened then reduce heat.
+- Stir-Fry Veggies: In the same skillet over medium-high heat, add 1 Tbsp oil, broccoli florets, sliced onion and mushrooms and stir fry 3 minutes until mushrooms are crisp and vibrant green then reduce heat.
+Do not overcook the veggies at this point or they can get mushy while cooking in the sauce.

 - Return Chicken to the Pan and stir until heated through then serve over white rice garnished with sesame seeds if desired.

-A stir fry is essentially flash cooked on a very hot skillet (less than 15 minutes of cooking time).
+A stir-fry is essentially flash-cooked on a very hot skillet, with a cooking time of less than 15 minutes.
 Since this recipe moves fast, you want to have every ingredient chopped, measured, prepped and ready to use before you fire up the skillet.
-If serving with white rice, you’ll want to put the rice on the stove first then cook your stir fry.
+If serving with white rice, you’ll want to put the rice on the stove first, then cook your stir fry.
 You’ll want to bookmark our tutorial for Perfect White Rice.

 Ingredients